homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

-DID you notice the bald-headed, pimply-faced old egg with the fade-away chin that was talking to the boss just as you come in, a half or three-quarters of an hour ago?
+Did you notice the bald-headed, pimply-faced old egg with the fade-away chin that was talking to the boss just as you come in, a half or three-quarters of an hour ago?
 I’d like to heard what the boss told him; I bet it was plenty!
 He was lucky to escape without a bust in the jaw.
 Probably not having no jaw was what saved him.

 That fella is a director in one of the biggest banks in New York City.
 They’s been articles printed about his brains, how they made him what he is today—a giant of finance and a fella that the Morgans call him up and ask his opinion before they buy a new package of pipe-cleaners.